MAALSTROM

 BUY: use the Shop tab above to buy Maalstrom signed by the author, or buy on Amazon…

 The colonists were exposed to a species of native wasp and their DNA merged with the wasp DNA.
-Abandoning the other colonists, some of the ‘infected’ women secluded themselves in brick shelters which they built around water springs and began giving birth insect-fashion, their male offspring living outside the birth-shelters and their female offspring confined inside.
+Abandoning the other colonists, some of the ‘infected’ women secluded themselves in shelters which they built around water springs and began giving birth insect-fashion, their male offspring living outside the shelters while their female offspring remained confined inside.

 These ‘wasp-queens’ found their lifespans greatly extended.
-Vensa was one of these original colonists, already thousands of years old when she gave birth to Flores and Amina, her original brick shelter, which Flores stumbled across in the cavern beneath the Temple, then crumbling and long since surmounted by the imposing cloistered Temple.
+Vensa was one of the original colonists, already thousands of years old when she gave birth to Flores and Amina, her original shelter, which Flores stumbled across in the cavern beneath Ven’s Temple, then crumbling and long since surmounted by the imposing cloistered Temple.

-The changes in DNA were not confined to the colonist-queens, however, but also created the malkops–or ‘selks,’ resulting in a complex biological interdependence between the queens in their temples, the men in their cities, the malkops flying above, and Atasan.
+The changes in DNA were not confined to the colonist-queens, however, but also created the malkops, or ‘selks,’ resulting in a complex biological interdependence between the queens in their temples, the men in their cities, the malkops flying above, the plant-men, and Atasan.

-That is the background–a swashbuckling Conan-style tale of bloody encounters on an alien planet that can be read merely for fun.
-The symbolism goes further.
+That is the background—a swashbuckling Conan-style tale of bloody encounters on an alien planet that can be read merely for fun.
+The symbolism goes farther.

-Maalstrom is the product of an education in anthropology, archaeology, and the psychology and sociology of religion.
-Religious myth–or, since that is a redundant phrase, just Myth– organizes all human societies.
+Maalstrom is the product of researches in anthropology, archaeology, and the psychology and sociology of religion.
+Religious myth—or, as that is a redundant phrase, just myth—organizes all human societies.
 It is social glue, the common values and thought patterns that hold a people together and enable them to communicate and cooperate.
-Myth is not only for ‘primitive people over there’–it is everything that you know, and what you think you know.
-A human without Myth is the ultimate contradiction; there never has been, and never can be, humans without Myth.
+Myth is not only for ‘primitive people over there’—it is everything that you know, and what you think you know.
+A human without myth is the ultimate contradiction; there never has been, and never can be, humans without myth.

 But Flores, by his Will to Power, will not be stopped by convention and searches for a way to transcend his society’s myths and acquire Ultimate Knowledge.
-The crystal bracelets are the mystical insight that grant this Knowledge.
+The crystal bracelets symbolize the mystical insight that grant this Knowledge.
 Yezd is the shaman who transmits the technique.
-The selks are the semi-divine Messengers who guard access to Heaven, and if properly ritually addressed, will transmit the Hero’s questions to the Divine.
+The selks are the semi-divine messengers who guard access to Heaven, and if properly addressed, will transmit the hero’s questions to the Divine.

 Atasan is an anagram for Satan, the Ruler of the physical world.
 In Maalstrom, I provide an insight into the role of this Ruler, and I like to think, a unique and provocative explanation of the existence of evil (see Macius’ rendition to Flores of Maalstrom’s dominant Creation Myth while in Yezd’s castle).
-Few have understood the significance of what Macius says.
+Few readers, if any, seem to have understood the significance of what Macius said.

-Maalstrom and its sequel The Selk King are a single story.
-In The Selk King, in the Chapter titled ‘Revelations’, the reader will find solutions to many of the puzzles underlying Maalstrom’s plot–just before Flores, having acquired mystical insight using his new-found shaman’s technique, storms the ramparts of Heaven.
+Maalstrom, its sequel The Selk King, and its prequel Temple of the Double Sun are a single story.
+In The Selk King, in the Chapter titled ‘Revelations’, the reader will find solutions to many of the puzzles underlying Maalstrom’s plot—just before Flores, having acquired mystical insight using his new-found shaman’s technique, storms the ramparts of Heaven.
 Few also have understood the mythical and philosophical significance of Flores’ invasion of the selks’ city in the clouds.

 But don’t expect me to be your Shaman.
-Whatever you know, or think you know, Myth lies heavy not only on Flores’ perception, but on the reader’s as well.
+Whatever you know, or think you know, myth lies heavy not only upon Flores’ perception, but on the reader’s as well.
 Behind the Veil, Secrets lurk.
-Such is the nature of Reality, on alien planets like Maalstrom as much as on Earth.
+Such is the nature of reality, on alien planets like Maalstrom as much as on Earth.

-Maalstrom and The Selk King I hope remain as relevant to the Seeker-of-Knowledge’s efforts to break free of Society’s conventions and penetrate the Veil as when written.
+Maalstrom and The Selk King—now with Book 1: Temple of the Double Sun—I hope remain as relevant to the Seeker-of-Knowledge’s efforts to break free of society’s conventions and penetrate the Veil as when written.
 Dark, insightful and Just Plain Weird.

 —Glenn Lazar Roberts